The 7 things you absolutely must know about tone of voice

 And there’s tone (that’s how you say it)

-But it’s an over-simplification, really.
+But it’s an over-simplification.
 In reality, what we say and how we say it are inextricably woven together.
 It’s rarely just about ‘swapping one expression for another’.
 It’s also linked to how you see the world, what you notice, the kind of relationship you have with your customers, and lots of other subtle and contextual things.

 Is tone of voice about speaking, or writing, or what?